exercism/go/exercises/concept/party-robot/.docs/hints.md

 - You can use [newline characters in your string][string-newline].
 - Padding with zeroes could be achieved with one the [formatting verbs][formatting-verbs]
+- The shorthand assignment operator `+=` can help you built up your result via string concatenation.

 [fmt-package]: https://golang.org/pkg/fmt/
 [string-concatenation]: https://golang.org/ref/spec#String_concatenation